dvidelabs/flatcc/README.md

 ### Windows Build (MSVC)

-**The Windows build compiles without warnings but requires `-DFLATCC_PORTABLE` as seen in the top-level `CMakeLists.txt` file.
+The Windows build support is very recent.
+JSON and custom emitters do not pass tests and these have been disabled, and benchmarks have not been ported.
+Essential features such as constructing, verifying and deconstructing buffers do pass.

-No tests have been run yet as these rely on shell scripts.**
+Make sure to use the `-DFLATCC_PORTABLE` flag as is done in the top-level `CMakeLists.txt` file.

 Install CMake, MSVC, and git (tested with MSVC 14 2015).